 Did you know?
 Vitamin D and magnesium assists the body in absorbing calcium.

 The recommended amounts for calcium is 1200 mg and 400 IU of Vitamin D per day.
 Vitamin D is particularly important in the winter, when sun exposure is minimal.
 Foods such as soy, mushrooms, or almond milk contain vitamin D. For calcium, try broccoli, kale, and figs. For magnesium, dark chocolate, avocados, nuts, legumes, tofu, leafy greens and bananas (click here to read more about the power couple noni and bananas) are the way to go.
-Natural antioxidants and vitamin C can help your body combat pain and inflammation.
+Natural antioxidants and vitamin C can help your body combat free radicals and support a healthy response to inflammation.
 Raw foods high in vitamin C include brussel sprouts, broccoli, oranges, and noni fruit.

 Did you know?
 A recent study presented at the scientific meeting of the American Society of Bone and Mineral Research showed that seniors who intook high amounts of Vitamin C, either through diet or supplements, reduced their risk of fractures by 50 percent.

 For your muscles, protein is the key player.
 Exactly how much protein you need depends on gender, age, and how active you are.
 Plant based protein source examples are beans, legumes, quinoa, rice, soy, and nuts.

 Many people don’t realize the impact that their poor posture can have on the body, especially today day when so many people, including seniors, spend so much time sitting at desks and looking down at phones and tablets.
 This type of posture can negatively impact your neck, spine and joints.
 Standing and sitting up straight can protect all of your joints including knees.
 Keep posture in mind while sitting and standing.